-Applicants will be advised in writing via email of the outcome of their application within four to six (4 -6) weeks from lodgement, however this may take longer if large volumes of applications are received.
+Applicants will be advised in writing via email of the outcome of their application within three weeks from lodgement, however this may take longer if large volumes of applications are received.

 - Fees associated with permits for planning or annual certification